Shelley Hughes: Health care

 In September 2021, Hughes was part of a panel of Alaska legislators focused on health care.
 Hughes argued that Alaska was "the highest cost location on the globe" for the cost of drug and medical treatment, and said she was looking at pharmacy benefit management and increased price transparency as ways to keep costs down.

 Transgender athletes

 In May 2021, Hughes introduced a bill into the Alaska Senate that would ban transgender women and girls from playing in women's sports.
 The bill required that public schools, or private schools with teams that compete against public schools, have gender-segregated sporting teams and that any participant on the girls' team "must be female, based on the participant's biological sex."
 Because the bill was introduced in the final few weeks of the legislative session, Hughes announced that she would push for it in the next legislative session instead.

 Personal life

-Hughes' husband, Roger, is a veteran of the Vietnam War.
-She has four children.
+Hughes had been married to her husband, Roger Hughes, for 48 years when he died on May 23, 2026.
+He had served in the a Vietnam War as a combat medic and later worked as a physician's assistant in civilian life.
+The couple has four grown children and 12 grandchildren.